pluralsight/guides/how-to-install-ruby-on-rails-on-centos-7/article.md

 <p>
 In most cases, we are installing postgres on remote server (VPS etc) and we might want to connect to the server using postgres client software, such as Navicat.
 <br>
-In order to enable remote access to PostgreSQL database server, we have to the following things:
+In order to enable remote access to PostgreSQL database server, we have to do the following things:

 **Add the following line to `pg_hba.conf` file**
 ```